polkadot-fellows/RFCs/text/XXXX-minimal-relay.md

 for a new chain, and launching that new chain with the genesis and logic (pallet) needed.

 Other subsystems cannot experience any downtime like this because they are essential to the network's functioning, like Staking and Governance.
-However, these do not store information for a long time the way that Identity does, and can likely coexist with a similarly-permissioned system chain for some time, much like how "Gov1" and "OpenGov" coexisted at the latter's introduction.
+However, these can likely coexist with a similarly-permissioned system chain for some time, much like how "Gov1" and "OpenGov" coexisted at the latter's introduction.

-Specific migration plans will be included in release notes of runtimes from the Polkadot Fellowship.
+Specific migration plans will be included in release notes of runtimes from the Polkadot Fellowship when beginning the work of migrating a particular subsystem.

 ### Interfaces